 The video tells the story of a similar project, executed under the leadership of Havard and Terje, that helped equip the largest national mine action organization in Cambodia with MDD.
 The project had catalytic affects on the pace of demining in Cambodia, significantly speeding up the the rate land was given back to communities.

-ICV is pleased to provide a turnkey solution that lets anyone with a smartphone remove landmines in any digital or fiat currency.
-The impact: the clearing of a single acre measured by blockchain technology.
-A first-in-kind blockchain microfinance platform is powered by a stable cryptographic tokenized and multi-currency, multi-asset trading wallet.
+ICV is pleased to provide a turnkey solution that lets anyone with a smartphone clear landmines in any digital or fiat currency, with a single acre measured by blockchain technology.
 Secured smart contact technology allows the donor to track every penny of their donation in terms of when and where landmines have been cleared.

 Landmine Removal: $25M over 6 years

 Years 3 and 4: